nishavarghese15/nisha_academic/content/authors/admin/_index.md

     url: https://www.ee.iitm.ac.in/ipcvlab/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a research scholar in the Department of Electrical Engineering at IIT Madras working under Prof. A. N. Rajagopalan.
 I have done M. Tech. from     Government Engineering College, Thrissur, Kerala.
 I received my Bachelor’s Degree in Electronics and Communications Engineering from the College of Engineering,   Chengannur, Kerala.
 My research interest lies in computer vision and deep learning.
 I have worked on image restoration and point target detection & tracking     utilizing both traditional as well as deep learning based methods.
 My recent works include underwater image restoration and depth estimation in a self-supervised way, motion deblurring of gimbal-based images, and point target detection and tracking.
 Currently, I am focussing on self-supervised techniques/neural networks for several computer vision tasks.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Image Processing
-  - Computational Linguistics
+  - Deep Learning
-  - Information Retrieval
+  - Computer Vision

 # Education to show in About widget
 education: